devskrate/devskrate/_posts/2020-06-18-listen-music-in-youtube-in-background-without-premium.md

 + Now the final step is, drag the notification panel and resume the video or just lock your screen and resume your video.

+- If you cannot see the notification, just turn of the notifications from the settings.

 ### 2. Using an APK: